andreidana/react-async-submit-hook/README.md

 # react-async-submit-hook
-Custom hook to disable button while async request is on-going
+Small example of a custom hook that disables a button while a mock API request is on-going.
+Once request is finished, button is re-enabled